-OverviewStudents on this module must become members of the Kent Law Clinic, and work under Supervisors on live cases for clients of the Clinic under the supervision of solicitors, or other experienced legal practitioners working alongside them.
+Students on this module must become members of the Kent Law Clinic, and work on 'live' cases for clients of the Clinic under the supervision of solicitors, or other experienced legal practitioners working alongside them.
 All Supervisors are members of the academic staff at Kent Law School.
 Students will develop their knowledge and understanding of specific areas of English law and procedure, and some specific skills.
-Students are encouraged to view their clinical work as a means to an end not just the acquisition of important legal skills but primarily a better understanding and critical analysis of law and of legal practice.
+Students are encouraged to view their clinical work as a means to an end – not just the acquisition of important legal skills but primarily a better understanding and critical analysis of law and of legal practice.
 The excellent opportunity which clinical work provides for active learning, and for studying the interface between theory and practice, is placed firmly in this context.

-Students are expected to undertake from the second week of Autumn term onwards until the end of the Spring term, under supervision, the conduct of at least two substantial cases (or the equivalent), involving proceedings in courts or tribunals or other legal forums, or projects on an area of law of relevance to the objects of the Clinic.
+Students are expected to undertake from the second week of Autumn term onwards until the end of the Spring term, under supervision, legal work in two areas of law of relevance to the objects of the Clinic.
 Students will normally work on cases rather than projects.
-A Supervisor will decide whether a student has undertaken two substantial cases (or the equivalent) for the purposes of this module.
+A Supervisor will decide whether a student has undertaken sufficient substantial work for the purposes of this module.
 Students are required to carry out this work to the high professional standards expected of paralegal staff employed by solicitors.

 Method of assessment